Greenwich Ballet Academy

 - Do not bring gum, food, or drinks (except water) into the studios

-- Remain quiet in the waiting room until your class begins
+- Remain quiet in the waiting room until your class begins.
+Do not roughhouse or do gymnastics in the waiting rooms or the hallways of the studio

 - Be respectful of yourself, your classmates, and your instructors.
 Negative and disrespectful comments made to other classmates, instructors, staff or volunteers will not be tolerated